-Americans rail against so-called special interests, but at the same time, many members of society are themselves represented in one form or another by organized groups trying to affect the policymaking process.
-Interest Groups in American Politics, Third Edition is grounded by the role of information in interest group activity, a theme that runs through the book.
-This concise, thorough text demonstrates that interest groups are involved in the political system at all levels of government – federal, state, and local – and in all aspects of political activity, from election campaigns to agenda setting to lawmaking and policy implementation.
+Americans regularly rail against so-called “special interests.”
+Yet, many members of society are themselves represented in one form or another by organized groups trying to affect government decisions.
+Interest Groups in American Politics, Third Edition, is grounded by the role of information in interest group activity, a theme that runs through the book.
+This concise, thorough text demonstrates that interest groups are involved in the political system at all levels of government—federal, state, and local—and in all aspects of political activity, from election campaigns to agenda setting to lawmaking and policy implementation.
 Rather than an anomaly or distortion of the political system, interest group activity is a normal and healthy function of a pluralist society and democratic governance.
 Nonetheless, Nownes warns of the dangers of unwatched interest group activity, especially in the realms of the electoral process and issue advocacy.

 New to the Third Edition

-- A new section in Chapter 2 (The Evolution of Interest Groups in the United States) on the rise of foreign countries engaging in political activity in the US.
+- A new section in Chapter 1 (Interest Groups in the United States) on social movements in the US.

 - A new section in Chapter 4 (The Non-Lobbying Activities of Interest Groups) on how interest groups use social media to recruit members and burnish their image.

 - A new section in Chapter 5 (Direct Lobbying) about lobbying regulation, how it affects group behavior, and "shadow interests."